aws-samples/aws-hpc-recipes/recipes/dir/demo_managed_ad/README.md

 This recipes sets up a basic AWS Managed Microsoft AD deployment that can support a demonstration multi-user AWS ParallelCluster environment.

-**Note** This template is for educational purposes only because it does not enable encrypted LDAP.
+**Note** This template uses self-signed certificates to enable encrypted LDAP.
 Consult the documentation to learn [how to secure an AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_security.html).

 ## Usage